BustamanteFlocer/Anime-Website/ReadMe.txt

-This is the first website I created and it is an unorganized
+The is the first website I created and it is an unorganized